TiffanyAmariuta/capstone-genetic-risk-prediction/weeks/05-23andme.md

 ## Tasks

 * Convert Tiffany's 23andme data to VCF and plink files using this [tutorial](https://samtools.github.io/bcftools/howtos/convert.html).
-* Download genome-wide summary statistics for a trait of your choosing (height is a great option) from my Github [page](https://github.com/TiffanyAmariuta/TCSC/tree/main/sumstats), perform pruning and thresholding using a fixed threshold (p = 10 x 10^-4) because we cannot optimize this without the individual level data like we did for 1000 Genomes data.
+* Download genome-wide summary statistics for Height from the PRS [tutorial](https://drive.google.com/file/d/1RWjk49QNZj9zvJHc9X_wyZ51fdy6xQjv/view) we've been working with, perform pruning and thresholding using a fixed threshold (p = 10 x 10^-4) because we cannot optimize this without the individual level data like we did for 1000 Genomes data.
 * Generate a PRS for each 1000 Genome individual and using Tiffany's genetic data (could merge Tiffany's plink file with 1KG plink files so you only need to run a single script to generate the PRS).
 * Plot the distribution of predicted phenotype (PRS) for the 1KG individuals and report what Tiffany's relative risk for the trait/disease is.